dsl-unibe-ch/vegetation-anomalies/README.md

 # Preparing the Environment

+## Virtual Environment

+### Motivation
-To be able to build and run the project python 3 and npm a required.
-Create a virtual environment using the command
+To be able to set up GDAL without relying on the libraries installed at the OS level a Conda environment has to me used.

-`python -m venv <path to new virtual environment>`
+### Miniconda

+To install Miniconda - the more light-weight Conda environment - use the following commands.
+Change the path `~/miniconda3` to a different one, if you prefer to have the installation in a different location.

+`mkdir ~/miniconda3`
+`wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda3/miniconda.sh`
+`bash ~/miniconda3/miniconda.sh -b -u -p ~/miniconda3`
+`rm ~/miniconda3/miniconda.sh`

-To activate the environment use the following command.
+To activate Miniconda in the current shell use the following command:

-`source <path to new virtual environment/bin/activate`
+`source ~/miniconda3/bin/activate`

-To deactivate the environment type `deactivate` in your shell.
+To deactivate it run the following command:

+`conda deactivate`

+## Installing Dependencies

+### Install GDAL from conda-forge

+Install gdal dependency separately.

+`conda install -c conda-forge gdal`

+Go to the `python` directory of the project and install the needed requirements using

+`pip install -r requirements.txt`

 # Generating XYZ Tiles